CDP Mexico Earthquake Recovery Fund

-Center for Disaster Philanthropy research identified several needs that exceed the capacity of government and local nongovernmental capacity including: housing, medical and mental health needs, and small business recovery.
+Center for Disaster Philanthropy research identified several needs that exceeded the capacity of government and local nongovernmental capacity including: housing, medical and mental health needs, and small business recovery.

 Approximately $300,000 was donated to the CDP Mexico Earthquake Recovery Fund.